doms230/pandiahealthtest/README.md

 1. cd STRIPEBILLING
 2. ruby server.rb

-## Test Numbers
+## Testing
 | Number | Description |
 | ----------- | ----------- |
 | 4242 4242 4242 4242 | Succeeds and immediately processes the payment. |
 | 4000 0000 0000 3220 | 3D Secure 2 authentication must be completed for a successful payment. |
 | 4000 0000 0000 9995 | Always fails with a decline code of insufficient_funds. |

+- Any CVC can be used
+- Any EXP date in the future
+- Any Zipcode

-Apple and Google Pay is available with Stripe Checkout, but further setup is required through Stripe settings
+- Apple and Google Pay is available with Stripe Checkout, but further setup is required through Stripe settings